hungdaqq/Smarthome-IoT/ESP8266/README.md

 1. **Initialize** a new project with `Espressif ESP8266 ESP-12E` board and `Arduino` framework.
 Or simply just **open** this `ESP8266` folder as the project.
 2. **Build** the project.
 3. **Upload** the project to your NodeMCU.

+## Creating a Project
+To create a new project in VSCode, you can go to the PlatformIO Home page (which is automatically shown on startup) and choose `New project` and select the appropriate board.
+This will create a new directory with the default `src` directory and `platformio.ini` file.
+You can now start adding your own source code files to the `src` directory and configure your project using the `platformio.ini` file.

+## Building and Uploading
+Once you've created your project and added your source code, you can build it with the `Project Tasks/esp12e/Build`.
+This will compile your code and generate a binary file that can be uploaded to your device.
+To upload the binary file to your device, you can connect the NodeMCU to your machine (Serial ports) with a microUSB cable and use the `Project Tasks/esp12e/Upload` command.
+This will transfer the binary file to your device and start running your code.

 ## Additional Resources